CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 4. Using this clip, create a new branch called `update-blog-1` in your local repository 👉 https://youtube.com/clip/UgkxvXsnm_98Rx0NUZq25apQWA6POccRoQzw

 📋 How can you check that you've successfully created a branch?

 {{</note>}}

+### 🎁 Wrapping up

+{{<note type="activity" title="Figure it 🔍: Creating a commits">}}

+📋 Double check the learning objectives from this section.
+Make a note of those objectives that you're still struggling with.

+Now you'll need to **create a commit**.
+You can use this video 👉 https://www.youtube.com/watch?v=B8RSMBSzFuA to figure out how to create a commit.

+We'll cover this topic in class on Saturday too.

+1. Try opening your clone of education-blog in VSCode
+2. Try fixing a typo in the `README.md` file
+3. Try using the video to create a commit of your work.

+{{</note>}}